 - Treatment includes drinking liquids to prevent dehydration.
 Sometimes antibiotics are needed, which can also stop you spreading the germ to other people.

 - Good hand hygiene and staying home when you are sick can reduce your chance of catching or spreading Shigella infection.

 Shigella infection is also called shigellosis.
 It is a type of gastroenteritis (infection of the stomach and intestines).
 It is caused by the Shigella bacteria (germ).
 Shigellosis causes diarrhoea (loose or runny poo).
 People can get infected through food or water that is ‘contaminated’.
 This means the food or water has the germ that causes the sickness.
 You can catch Shigella from contact with an infected person.
 You can also catch it through food and water that has been contaminated by someone who has the germ.

 What are the symptoms of a Shigella infection?

-Symptoms usually start from 1 to 3 days after you become infected.
-The main symptoms include:
+Symptoms usually start from one to 3 days after you get infected.

-However, you can be infected with Shigella but not have any symptoms.
-In rare cases, people without symptoms can still have Shigella bacteria in their poo for many months.
+Some people may be infected with Shigella but not have any signs of sickness.
+In rare cases, people can have Shigella bacteria in their poo for many months.